A moduli stack of tropical curves: Introduction

-To give an idea of what follows, we describe the process of \emph{tropicalization} for logarithmic curve \cite{Kato_logsmoothcurves} over {\em logarithmic points}.
-In Section~\ref{sec:log-curves}, we will expand this description to families and produce a smooth morphism from $\mathcal M_{g,n}^{\log}$ to $\mathcal M_{g,n}^{\trop}$.
+To give an idea of what follows, we describe the process of \emph{tropicalization} for logarithmic curves \cite{Kato_logsmoothcurves} over {\em logarithmic points}.
+In Section~\ref{sec:log-curves}, we expand this description to families and produce a smooth morphism from $\mathcal M_{g,n}^{\log}$ to $\mathcal M_{g,n}^{\trop}$.